 No one could play a more motivational (and somewhat terrifying at times) coach than Samuel L. Jackson.
 He plays a high school basketball coach in the film and helps his school team rise above the society plagued by violence and drugs.
 The film tells us that it’s entirely up to us how we want our lives to turn out.
 We can either submit to fate or fight and change it.
 Rather than complaining and just sitting by, letting things happen, we need to focus on what is right and do what needs to be done.
 The motivational story crosses cultural boundaries and appeals to everyone around the world.

 Read More: Best LGBT Movies of All Time

 This film is all about dedication and will power.
 When the character played by Hilary Swank decided to train under the best coach (Clint Eastwood), there is nothing she doesn’t do to get his attention and just would not settle for anything less.
 Sports movies and boxing movies, especially, always have a motivational undertone and this film is a great example.
 It would inspire you to aim for the best and work towards your goals.

 Read More: Greatest Short Films of All Time

 5. The Blind Side (2009)

 This true story is inspirational for anyone who feels he or she is underprivileged in any way.
 It shows how with just a little bit of luck, one can turn things around for the good if he or she maintains the focus and dedication while doing something worthwhile.
-There is something about films like these where an underdog goes on to achieve something big in life.
-And that is because we can easily relate to such stories because we have a tendency to focus on what we lack in our otherwise all right lives.
-And that sort of makes us believe we are all underprivileged in some sense or the other.
-However, the story of Michael O’Hara that got him out of the goods and into an Ivy League college is inspirational enough for getting you to straighten things out in life.
+There is something wonderful about films like these where an underdog goes on to achieve something big in life.
+And that is because we can easily relate to such stories since we have a tendency to focus on what we lack in our otherwise normal lives.
+And that sort of makes us believe we are all underprivileged in some way or the other.
+The story of Michael O’Hara that got him into an Ivy League college is inspirational enough to get you to straighten things out in life.

 Read More: Most Colorful Movies of All Time